-&lt;sup>52 Taxation Laws Amendment Act 22 of 2012.
+&lt;sup>60 Taxation Laws Amendment Act 22 of 2012.

-Taxation Laws Amendment Act 25 of 2015.
+&lt;sup>61 Taxation Laws Amendment Act 25 of 2015.

-Gazette government grants to be tax exempt, more especially the Business Process Services government grant that was erroneously never gazetted.
-In order to identify a government grant in the Government Gazette (as secondary legislation) the enabling provision should be present in the Income Tax Act (as primary legislation).
-54
+government grant in the Government Gazette (as secondary legislation) the enabling provision should be present in the Income Tax Act (as primary legislation)."